Twaddler01/rpg_similitude/README.md

 - Moved relevant functions to battle.js.
 - Adjusted various parts of "next attacks" to match new format of clearing/recreating elements.
 - Updated combat status to disable all tabs while in combat or while player is dead (until revived).
+- Added a messages display area and corresponding function and array.
+Only player level-ups are integrated at this time.

 11-06-2024
 - Updated stats for battles using equipment.js function.
 Needs adjustments for balance due to armor mitigation, player damage increase, etc but seems to be working well so far.